 Mobility vs. Flexibility: Why You Need Both for Longevity

-10 min read
+9 min read

 Mobility vs. Flexibility: Why You Need Both for Longevity

-Understanding the Synergy of Passive Length and Active Control
+Passive and Active Control

 To the untrained eye, a yogi touching their toes and an Olympic weightlifter hitting a deep snatch appear to be doing the same thing: demonstrating range of motion.
 However, they are utilizing two distinct physiological properties.
 Flexibility is the ability of a muscle to be lengthened passively—think of a rubber band being pulled by outside forces.
 Mobility, conversely, is the ability of a joint to move actively through a range of motion using internal muscular tension and neurological coordination.